Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Preliminaries

-The condition in Assumption~\ref{ass_Hess_lip} is common in the analysis of second-order methods as we need some sort of regularity condition for the objective Hessian.
-In fact, the condition in Assumption~\ref{ass_Hess_lip} is one of the least strict conditions required for the analysis of second-order type methods as it requires Lipschitz continuity of the Hessian only in the direction of the optimal solution.
-This condition is, indeed, weaker than assuming that the Hessian is Lipschitz continuous (for any two points).
-It is also weaker than the strict self-concordance assumption required in \citep{rodomanov2020rates,rodomanov2020ratesnew} for smooth functions.
-Note that when the functions is smooth (has Lipschitz continuous gradient), strict self-concordance assumption implies that that the Hessian is Lipschitz continuous everywhere, which is stronger than the required condition in Assumption~\ref{ass_Hess_lip}.
+The condition in Assumption~\ref{ass_Hess_lip} is common for analyzing second-order methods as we require a regularity condition on the objective function Hessian.
+In fact, Assumption~\ref{ass_Hess_lip} is one of the least strict conditions required for the analysis of second-order type methods as it requires Lipschitz continuity of the Hessian only at (near) the optimal solution.
+This condition is, indeed, weaker than assuming that the Hessian is Lipschitz continuous everywhere.
+Note that for the class of strongly convex and smooth functions, the strongly self-concordance assumption required in \cite{rodomanov2020rates,rodomanov2020ratesnew} is equivalent to assuming that the Hessian is Lipschitz continuous everywhere.
+Hence, the condition in Assumption~\ref{ass_Hess_lip} is also weaker than the one in \cite{rodomanov2020rates,rodomanov2020ratesnew}.
+Assumption~\ref{ass_Hess_lip} leads to the following corollary.